teledyne-e2v/gst-barcode-reader/README.md

 Otherwise the compilation will fail.

 ## Cmake 3.23.2
-This specific version of cmake is required for Zxing installation
+This specific version of cmake is required for Zxing installation.
+Download it with:

 	wget https://cmake.org/files/v3.23/cmake-3.23.2-linux-aarch64.tar.gz

+Extract the archive:

 	tar -xvzf cmake-3.23.2-linux-aarch64.tar.gz

+Install the software:

 	sudo mv cmake-3.23.2-linux-aarch64/bin/* /usr/bin
 	sudo mv cmake-3.23.2-linux-aarch64/share/* /usr/share

 ## Zxing
 You need to install Zxing to use the barcode reader plugin.
 You can follow the following command to install Zxing :

 	git clone https://github.com/nu-book/zxing-cpp.git

+Checkout this specific commit:

 	cd zxing-cpp
 	git checkout 74101f2b